pioneer-x/AFIG/README.md

 Replace `taxonkit` with `ETE Toolkit`.
 [ETE](http://etetoolkit.org/) is a Python programming toolkit that assists in the automated manipulation, analysis and visualization of phylogenetic trees.

+### To Do List
+1. Build a smaller fungal specific lineages dataset derived from BUSCO.
+2. Find or make a better software to replace Maker.
+It is too heavy.

 **Feel free to contact me or contribute to this open-source project to make it better!**